LocasaleLab/Reid-et-al-2018/README.md

 ## Synopsis

-This software is used to analyze a simple flux model.
-The original Excel data file is used as input.
-Each experiment should be in one sheet.
-The results of relative flux value in each experiment are exported to one .csv file.
-In each experiment, the average and standard deviation of each condition are calculated separately.
+This software is used for 13C metabolic flux analysis based on a simple model.
+The 13C tracing data in `13C-Glucose_tracing_Mike.xlsx` is used as input.
+Each sheet contains data from one experiment.
+Relative fluxes and their standard deviations in different conditions are exported to .csv files after solving the model.

 ## Requirements